splunk/public-o11y-docs/get-started/service-description.rst

 Subscription updates, renewals, and terminations
 ---------------------------------------------------

-You can update or expand your Splunk Observability Cloud subscription anytime during the term of the subscription to meet your business needs.
+You can update or expand your Splunk Observability Cloud subscription any time during the term of the subscription to meet your business needs.
 For example, you can:

 - Increase host-based or usage-based capacity.
 - Add products and features to your subscription.